debugroach/movie-hub-serve/README.md

 ## Prerequisites

+### Ubuntu

-To run this project, you need to have the following tools installed on your system:
+To run this project on Ubuntu, you need to have the following tools installed on your system:

 - **make**:
   ```sh